-We use the FDA-Approved Rapid Plasma Reagin (RPR) method of testing which requires a small blood sample to test for syphilis.
+We use the FDA-Cleared Rapid Plasma Reagin (RPR) method of testing which requires a small blood sample to test for syphilis.
 The bacteria Treponema pallidum causes syphilis.
 If exposed to the bacteria, the body creates antibodies that fight it.
 Our test looks for the presence of these antibodies in your blood.
 If the antibodies are found, we run a secondary Treponemal Pallidum Assay (TPA) test to confirm the initial test’s findings.

 Syphilis is a common STD that can be easily treated and cured with only one round of antibiotics when detected early.
 Order our confidential syphilis test then walk right into the lab nearest you.
 No appointment necessary.Put Your Mind at Ease Today

 or call 1-800-456-2323 or start a Live Chat

 Yes, there is a cure for syphilis.
 There are treatment options that can eradicate the disease from your body.